Mental Wellness and Counseling Services at Carolina Therapy Connection

 - Adjustments to life changes (i.e. divorce, new members of the household, changes in location)

-Who will provide our Mental Wellness and Counseling services?
+Meet Our Mental Wellness and Counseling Team!

 Meghan has 11 years of professional work experience in the mental wellness and counseling field.
 Meghan graduated from East Carolina University in 2006 with a Family and Community Services degree.
 She worked in community mental health with both children and adults for several years before returning to East Carolina University to obtain a Masters in Social Work.
 She graduated in 2011 and then pursued her LCSW.
 She has experience helping clients with stress and anxiety, parenting issues, motivation, self esteem, confidence, & depression.
 She also works with children and adults who deal with anger and impulse control.
 Meghan strives to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.